twistlock/docs/api/descriptions/settings/registry_get.md

 ### cURL Request

-The following cURL command retrieves retrieves all the registries to scan and the URL suffix for the registry's webhook URL suffix.
+The following cURL command retrieves all the registries to scan and the URL suffix for the registry's webhook URL suffix.

 ```bash
 $ curl -k \